MadnessLabs/FireEnjin/README.md

 # FireEnjin by Madness Labs

-This is a set of build process tasks aimed to make working with full-stack Firebase projects easier.
+This is a set of build process tasks aimed to make working with full-stack Firebase projects easier by the good people at Madness Labs.

 # Getting Started